GuanceCloud/platypus/docs/src/references/grok.md

 ### Grok Conbination

 The essence of grok is to predefine some regular expressions for text matching extraction and name the predefined regular expressions, which is convenient to use and expand countless new patterns with nested references.
-For example, PPL has three built-in modes as follows:
+For example, Platypus has three built-in modes as follows:

 ```python
 _second (?:(?:[0-5]?[0-9]|60)(?:[:.,][0-9]+)?)    # matching seconds, _second as the name of the mode